Dyxrandrian/Dyxrandrian/README.md

 -🔧 Always improving my skills in backend architecture, React, and data management -📈 Building a personal project on wealth management with a focus on possession and value calculations -😄 Pronouns: Dyx
--🌍 Aspiring to be a full-stack developer
+-🌍 Aspiring to be a data analyst